 A number of fellowships, traineeships, assistantships, scholarships, and industrial grants are available to graduate students who qualify.
 These are awarded on a competitive basis.

 The engineering profession is a foundation for a variety of careers in industry, medicine, law, government, and consulting.
-Engineering majors hold eight of the top ten spots on the list of top-paid majors for bachelor's degree graduates, according to the National Association of Colleges and Employers (NACE).
 Electrical engineers find employment everywhere smart technology is employed.
 They consistently rank among the most sought after and highest-paid technology professionals.
 On average, 93-98 percent of graduates are employed in their field of study or pursuing advanced education within seven months of graduation.

 Engineering Professional Development (EPD) develops and promotes experiential education and professional opportunities for students.
 Professional staff coordinate the college's co-op and internship program, engage in employer outreach, and provide opportunities for students to network with employers, including an engineering career fair and other career-development programming each semester.
 EPD also offers individual advising and class presentations on résumé and cover letter preparation, job and internship search strategies, interviewing skills, and job offer evaluation.